rameloni/tywaves-chisel/README.md

 The following diagram shows the main components of the demo project and how they interact with each other.
 ![Tywaves backend diagram](./images/tywaves-backend-diagram.png)

-It retrieves, parses and finally maps together the Intermediate Representation (IR) of the Chisel, Firrtl and debug info emitted by the firtool (HGLDD) to output a symbol table that can be used by the frontend to display the waveform.
+This backend retrieves, parses and finally maps together the Intermediate Representations (IR) of the Chisel, Firrtl and debug info emitted by the firtool (HGLDD) to output a symbol table that can be used by the frontend to display the waveform.
+It aims to map each high level signal (Chisel) to the low level signal (in System Verilog and in the VCD/FST trace) and vice versa.
+In this way it would be possible to access a variable/signal value from any waveform viewer able to support a **multi-level typed** view.
+For this demo I managed to do so by:

+- parsing Chisel IR, Firrtl IR, and the HGLDD (debug info emitted by firtool to link verilog and firrtl)
+- retrieving and joining signals together by identifying IDs (shared between IRs) based on signal names and source locators
+- emitting the symbol table suited for the waveform viewer

+However, this approach has some issues associated with the IRs parsing and mapping.
+The [drawbacks](#drawbacks) section explains them and suggests a solution to them that I will implement.

-It aims to map each high level signal (Chisel) to the low level signal (System Verilog) and vice versa.
-Usually, HGLDD would be enough, but it does provide only information about FIRRTL-to-SystemVerilog mapping, so it does not contain user types information.
+Considering only Firrtl, using the HGLDD file would be enough, but it does provide only information about FIRRTL-to-SystemVerilog mapping, so it does not contain user types information.

-In this small example if I use only HGLDD I would be able to see that they are both bundles, but it is not possible to see that they are actually `MyFloat` and `IntCoordination` respectively.
+In this small example if I use only HGLDD I would be able to see that they are both bundles, but it is not possible to see that they are actually `MyFloat` and `IntCoordinates` respectively.
 Also `Bool`, `UInt`, `SInt` would not be retrieved from HGLDD/FIRRTL only.
 From here the reason to use Chisel IR to get the user types information.

 ```scala